fluxcd/flux/site/helm-get-started.md

 you might want to use `minikube` or `kubeadm`.
 Any other Kubernetes setup will work as well though.

-*Note:* If you are using `minikube`, be sure to start the cluster with `--bootstrapper=kubeadm` so you are using RBAC.

 Download Helm:

 - On MacOS: